 From Heathrow airport

-Please remember- if you are arriving at Heathrow on Saturday 19th or Sunday 20th September there will be a FREE bus service running to the Mile End campus.
+Please remember- if you are arriving at Heathrow on Saturday 16th or Sunday 17th September there will be a FREE bus service for new students running to the Mile End campus.
 You will be able to book this service here: BOOK NOW.

 If you are arriving before or after this weekend, you will need to make your own arrangements for travel from the airport.
 The cheapest way to get to the Mile End campus from Heathrow airport is to use the London Underground.
 Take the Piccadilly Line eastbound to Hammersmith.
 Change train at Hammersmith and take the District Line eastbound to Stepney Green.
 Please see above for directions from Stepney Green station to the Mile end campus.

 From Gatwick airport

 The cheapest way to get to the Mile End campus from Gatwick airport is to use the train and the London Underground.
 Take the rail service from the airport to Victoria station in London .You will see signs for the train station at Gatwick in the airport, and trains to London Victoria station are clearly advertised on the timetable boards in the ticket hall.
 Ask staff at the station if you are not sure which ticket you need, or where to catch your train.
 Once you reach London Victoria, follow the signs in the station for the Underground.
 Take the District Line eastbound to Stepney Green.
 See above for directions from Stepney Green station to the Mile End campus.

 From Stansted airport